aperconti/data_flow_paper/README.md

 #### Installation and Setup

-For the most part, sendgrid, boto, and chalice are the frameworks that are used.
+For the most part, mailjet, boto, and chalice are the frameworks that are used.

 ```bash
 pip install -r requirements.txt